mollywoodnini/ga-z270x-ug/README.md

 # Installation

 Please read all of the instructions before you start installing!
 For the sake of avoiding confusion for myself and others, I made two EFI folders.

+The PCI wifi card I have is supported out of the box without any additional software, kexts, or modifications.
+It uses the BCM4360 chipset which has drivers already available in macOS.

 ## BIOS